-Interpretation Coming now to interpretation, two main results emerge from Table 1.
+Interpretation – Coming now to interpretation, two main results emerge from Table 1.
 First, it provides estimation results about the size of the overall transport costs.
-From Table 1, transport costs amount to around a 6% markup in ocean shipping, 5% markup in air shipping on average over 1974-2013.11 If this seems modest in comparison with the 11% of markup obtained by Anderson and Van Wincoop (2004) over a set of industrialized countries, this stands in line with the results obtained by Hummels (2007) for the US economy.18
+Table 1 shows that transport costs amount to around a 6% markup in ocean shipping, and 5% markup in air shipping on average over 1974-2013.
+If this seems modest in comparison with the 11% of markup obtained by Anderson and Van Wincoop (2004) over a set of industrialized countries, it stands in line with the results obtained by Hummels (2007) for the US economy.

 Second, and most importantly, Table 1 provides new quantitative evidence about the size of the additive component of transportation costs.
 On average over the whole period, for sectors defined at the 3-digit level, additive costs amount to 10 cents (0.1 USD) per kilogram exported in maritime transport, and 1.12 USD per kilogram exported in air transport, indicating that freight rates are much higher in the latter case.
-Expressed in terms of the export price, the additive costs amount to 2.9% and 1.8 % for ocean shipping and air transport respectively.
-This is slightly lower than the estimates for the ad-valorem component, which is estimated to 3.2% and 2.5% for vessel and air shipping respectively (on average over the period).
+Expressed in terms of the export price, the additive costs amount to 2.9% and 1.8% for ocean shipping and air transport respectively.
+This is slightly lower than the estimates for the ad-valorem component, which is estimated at 3.2% and 2.5% for vessel and air shipping respectively (on average over the period).
 Put differently, the additive component amounts